kermitt2/entity-fishing/doc/restAPI.rst

 ..(5) resultLanguages
 .."""""""""""""""""""
 ..The additional parameter resultLanguages providing a list of language codes, permits to get the wikipedia pages, if they exist, of such additional languages.
-..Currently only English, German and French wikipedia are supported.
+..Currently only English, German, French, Italian and Spanish wikipedia are supported.

 (5) mentions
 """"""""""""